oscarryz/yz-design-notes/Examples/Yz - aoc23-1.md

 l String

 /*
-  state machine signature.
+  state machine "signature":

- `state` is a block that has a
+  A block that has a
- `check` variable of type
-  block that takes a `String`
+ `check` block that takes a `String`
 */
 state {check{s String}}